jpjdebeer/CHAUMA/README.md

 <hr>

-<p>These are the main colour that will be used throughout this Application as they are the colours for CPUT.
+<p>These are the main colours that will be used throughout this Application as they are the colours for CPUT.
 These colours were obtained from the CPUT official website <a href="http://www.cput.ac.za/about/brand/colour">CPUT Brand colour</a></p>

 <p>
 003399<br/>